-November 23-24, 2017 – Two workshops will be held in Kenya later this month as part of the Productive Employment in Segmented Markets of fresh produce in Kenya (PRESM) project.
-A knowledge-sharing workshop will be held November 23 in Thika and a scientific workshop will be held November 24 in Nairobi.
+November 23-24, 2017 – Two workshops were held in Kenya this month as part of the Productive Employment in Segmented Markets of fresh produce in Kenya (PRESM) project.
+A knowledge-sharing workshop was held November 23 in Thika and a scientific workshop was held November 24 in Nairobi.

 PRESM investigates alternative approaches for modernizing the avocado sector in Kenya.
 It evaluates the impact of these approaches on the productive employment of small-scale avocado growers.
 The project focuses on the benefits, costs, and constraints associated with producing for modern, export-focused markets, instead of for traditional, locally-oriented markets.
 Findings from the project provides insights into how the Kenyan avocado sector value chains can be modernized.

-Prof Jane Mariara, Executive Director of PEP and PRESM Co-Principal Investigator, will give the event’s opening and closing remarks, thanking all present for their participation.
+Prof Jane Mariara, Executive Director of PEP and PRESM Co-Principal Investigator (pictured, left) gave the event’s opening and closing remarks, thanking all present for their participation.
 She also chaired the forum discussion.

-A scientific workshop will be held in Nairobi, Kenya, on November 24, 2017 to disseminate and discuss the research findings and policy options presented in several PRESM project papers.
+A scientific workshop was held in Nairobi, Kenya, on November 24, 2017 to disseminate and discuss the research findings and policy options presented in several PRESM project papers.
 The workshop brought together researchers from a number of universities and think tanks, representatives of the Embassy of the Netherlands and the Kenyan Ministry of Agriculture, and other stakeholders.

-Workshop sessions will include presentations on the impact of training, certification, and contracting on productive employment in the avocado sector, non-market barriers to entry into the modern avocado sector, and determinants and impacts of side-selling in avocado contract farming.
+Workshop sessions included presentations on the impact of training, certification, and contracting on productive employment in the avocado sector, non-market barriers to entry into the modern avocado sector, and determinants and impacts of side-selling in avocado contract farming.

-Both workshops will provide important opportunities for PRESM researchers to share various aspects of the knowledge generated through the project with target audiences.
+Both workshops provided important opportunities for PRESM researchers to share various aspects of the knowledge generated through the project with target audiences.
 Insights from the workshops will contribute to the PRESM project policy recommendations aiming to ensure productive employment in the sector, including for women and youth - two groups who have been found to be marginalized in the high value avocado chain.

 PRESM is part of the research agenda of the Knowledge Platform on Inclusive Development Policies and funded by the Ministry of Foreign Affairs of the Netherlands through NWO-WOTRO.
 It is coordinated through a consortium of international research organisations: Partnership for Economic Policy (PEP), Vrije Universiteit (VU Amsterdam), Amsterdam Institute of Global Health and Development (AIGHD), the Fresh Produce Exporters Association of Kenya (FPEAK), Grupo de Análisis para el Desarrollo (GRADE), and the University of Nairobi